 Examine Your General Fitness and Plan Accordingly

-It’s a couple of weeks out or perhaps even a couple of days out from your race, and you haven’t trained as much as you should have.
-Although it’s easy to think about all the things you should have and could have done, you need to be honest with yourself.
+It’s a couple of weeks – or perhaps even a couple of days – out from your race.
+You haven’t trained as much as you should have.
+Although it’s easy to think about all the shouldas and couldas, you need to be honest with yourself.

-To avoid an injury, you need to take an unbiased look at your general fitness and plan accordingly for how you’re going to handle the 5k race.
+To avoid an injury, you need to take an unbiased look at your general fitness and plan accordingly for how you’re going to handle the 5k.

 If You Work Out Often and You’re In Good Shape

-Ok, so you love to work out and hit the gym often (maybe just not as much as the road for runs), you should still be good to run most of the race.
-You’ll want to make sure that you don’t take off too fast and pace yourself through the race.
+Ok, so you love to work out and hit the gym often (maybe just not as much as the road for runs).
+You should still be good to run most of the race.
+You’ll want to make sure that you don’t take off too fast.
+Be smart about your pacing.

 You should have a plan for how you intend to handle fatigue.
-Plan your walking times if you need them so that they aren’t haphazard.
-Maybe you’ll stop and walk every time there is a water stop.
+Plan walking times if you need them so that they aren’t haphazard.
+Maybe you’ll stop and walk a minute every time there is a water stop.